d4vinder/HP-zBookPro-G1-macOS-Catalina/README.md

 So far, the modified bootloader is only present on the USB.
 This means without the USB drive present in your zBook 15, your newly installed Catalina will not boot on the laptop without it.
 We must now install clover to create EFI partition on the macOS Catalina boot drive.

-1. Once you’ve booted in to 'macOS Catalina' on your zBook and you’ve reached the desktop, copy the Clover bootloader installer pkg over to your HP zBook 'macOS Catalina' desktop and install it to the boot drive, same as you did in step 6 of the USB Prep phase above, **this time changing the destination of the install to 'macOS Catalina'** (or whatever you named your macOS boot drive).
+1. Once you’ve booted in to 'macOS Catalina' on your zBook and you’ve reached the desktop, copy the Clover bootloader installer package over to your HP zBook 'macOS Catalina' desktop and install it to the boot drive, same as you did in step 6 of the USB Prep phase above, **this time changing the destination of the install to 'macOS Catalina'** (or whatever you named your macOS boot drive).
 Once completed move on to step 2.

 2. Extract the downloaded EFI.zip file from GitHub.